5 Ways to Store Multiple Wreaths in the Off-Season

 1. Hang Wreaths on a Wall

 If you have an attic, garage, or other large storage area, Trunz recommends individually hanging each of your wreaths along a wall with hooks or nails to forge a salon-style storage display.
-"We find that many people use wreaths year-round, for all holidays, and this makes it very easy to see them all at once and access them when you need them," she explains.
-To protect your wreaths from dust and debris, Tokos suggests storing each of them in a soft, see-through storage bag, like the Whitmor Clear Everyday Bag ($10.71, amazon.com), before hanging them up.
+"We find that many people use wreaths year round, for all holidays, and this makes it very easy to see them all at once and access them when you need them," she explains.
+To protect your wreaths from dust and debris, Tokos suggests storing each of them in a soft, see-through storage bag before hanging them up.
 "Hanging wreaths in covers ensures they won't get smashed or dirty," she says.

-If you have a small handful of wreaths that you'd like to safely store together, Trunz recommends a canvas or fabric wreath container, such as the Double Storage Wreath Bag ($48.99, bedbathandbeyond.com) at Bed Bath & Beyond.
-"Fabric wreath containers often feature ties, clips, or carabiners inside for you to better secure the wreaths, and zip ties also work very well," she explains.
+If you have a small handful of wreaths that you'd like to safely store together, Trunz recommends a canvas or fabric wreath container.
+"Fabric wreath containers often feature ties, clips, or carabiners inside for you to better secure the wreaths; zip ties also work very well," she explains.
 "We love using these, especially if we choose to place multiple wreaths inside."

-To store your wreaths in style while keeping them safe and easy to spot, our experts say you can't go wrong with a hard, plastic wreath box ($39.99, wayfair.com).
+To store your wreaths in style while keeping them safe and easy to identify, our experts say you can't go wrong with a hard plastic wreath box.
 "Plastic wreath boxes last forever and will keep your wreaths in good shape," Tokos explains.
 "Plus, they can be stacked on top of one another, or hung from their handles, for added versatility."